ecupaio/personal-site/_drafts/how-to-sniff-out-spam.md

 - Security

 ---
-I received this email today and spotted a very obvious spam email I chucked immediately in the junk can.
+I received this email today and spotted a very obvious spam email that I chucked immediately in the junk folder.

 ![](/images/spam-email.jpg)